Tesla to feel commodity cost pain until second half of 2023

 That would be beneficial for Tesla as the company ramps up output from its mega factories in Austin and Berlin.

-Tesla shares fell 8% in premarket trading and also dragged stocks of automakers from Europe to the United States as Elon Musk said the company will prioritize sales growth over profit.
+Tesla shares fell 7% in early trading and also dragged stocks of automakers from Europe to the United States as Elon Musk said the company will prioritize sales growth over profit.

 Lithium prices fall from historic highshttps://tmsnrt.rs/41zGIoq